MaxiLambda/LectureFeed/docs/README.md

 tbd

 ## 4. Supporting Information
-For any further information you can contact the Common Playground Team or check our [LectureFeed Blog](http://lecturefeed.wordpress.com).
+For any further information you can contact the LectureFeed Team or check our [LectureFeed Blog](http://lecturefeed.wordpress.com).
 The Team Members are:
 - Lukas Hörnle
 - Stefanie Neuman